GeoscienceAustralia/eqrm/README-install.txt

 *** Scipy is dependent on numpy, so numpy must be installed before
     scipy, and the two versions must be compatible.

-*** If you use numpy version < 1 (NOT RECOMENDED), you will need to
-    search and replace newaxis with NewAxis throughout the code.

 *** To find out the version of numpy, do
     import numpy
     numpy.version.version